Reserves Information for Faculty

 Reserve Request Process is for CSULB Faculty ONLY

-As an instructor, you may provide Course Reserve materials for your students to access via the library (traditional) or online (electronic).
+As an instructor, you may ask the library to provide Course Reserve materials for your students in the library (traditional print items) or online (electronic items).

 To place materials (books/media, book chapters, journal articles) on Reserve for your Course: